-Christmas Day, Boxing Day and New Year’s Day will incur a supplement per day of 1 day’s boarding
+Christmas Day, Boxing Day & New Year’s Day incur double fees.

 All animals must be fully vaccinated and the Kennel Cough vaccine is mandatory for all dogs.
 All vaccinations must be up to date and we will require proof of this in the form of a veterinary certificate.